 Wait.
 RANSOMED?
 What?
 There’s a story here!

 I bounded inside and asked the first person I saw if hey knew anything about the “ransom”.
 She asked another person about it and neither of them knew what that was about.
 One of the asked the other “Wasn’t Sago [sic] around back then?
 He might know.”
 So one of them took me to find him, asking me if I was in a rush because he might talk my ear off.
 We invariably found Sago.
 Turns out that “Sago” is short for Santiago.
-And Santiago happens to be this guy.
+And Santiago happened to be Santiago Flores, County Judge of Terrell County [UPDATE 01/08/22: This used to point to this link but there’s a new Judge now].
 After introductions were made, he said he had to finish up a bit of paperwork, but after that, in say half an hour, he’d be happy to tell me all about it.
 Sounds like a great time to go get a cache to me!

 The cache itself was four blocks away at a local museum, a micro in a tree.
 Did I forget to mention that that tree has inch plus long thorns?
 It was poking me through my gloves and everything.
 The log was full and hadn’t been replaced in forever so I did some maintenance as all good cachers should.